 Check out is at 11 am but you have access to the waterpark for the duration of that day.

-Whether visiting Camelback Aquatopia in the winter or summer, it’s a great family trip to take your kids.
+Whether visiting Camelback Aquatopia Indoor Waterpark in the Poconos in the winter or summer, it’s a great family trip to take your kids.
 But if you’re trying to decide whether to go in the winter or summer, take a look at 5 reasons to visit an indoor waterpark in the winter and 5 reasons to visit an indoor waterpark in the summer.

 However, if you are visiting Camelback Resort in the summer, they also have Camel Beach Outdoor Waterpark and you will certainly enjoy the outdoor waterpark just as much as Aquatopia and it is definitely worth a visit.